Maxilla Blue: Career

-Their debut eponymous album was released May 6, 2008 by Central Standard Records, an Iowa-bred underground label co-founded by Aeon Grey.
-The album set the tone for subsequent works, establishing an approach which consistently includes a significant portion of the work presented without vocals, providing an overall presentation of an instrumental and poetically commentated piece.
-Through tour-work, the group has appeared live in the Midwest, Mountain, West coast and Southwestern U.S regions, Germany and France.
+Their eponymous debut album was released on May 6, 2008, by Central Standard Records, a lowa underground label co-founded by Aeon Grey.
+This album established their style of using minimal vocals, providing an overall presentation of an instrumental and poetically commentated piece.
+Through tour work, the group has appeared live in the Midwest, Mountain, West Coast, Southwestern U.S regions, Germany, and France.

-Vol. 2 was released June 15, 2010, also on Central Standard Records, marking the first edition of the ongoing series to be presented to the public as a vinyl LP as well as compact disc and digital form.
+Vol. 2 was released on June 15, 2010, and was also on Central Standard Records.
+This marked the first edition of the ongoing series to be presented to the public as a vinyl LP, compact disc, and digital format.

-Vol. 3's retail release date of February 28, 2012 marked the 5th collaborative work from the trio and the 3rd of the self-titled series.
-The third installment was completed as a split release between Central Standard Records and Galapagos4.
-Joining the likes of Qwel & Maker, Typical Cats, Qwazaar, Batsauce and various other underground rap and hip hop production veterans, Maxilla's most recent work is again presented in the 3 aforementioned formats.
+Vol. 3's retail release date of February 28, 2012, marked the 5th collaborative work from the trio and the 3rd of the self-titled series.
+It was completed as a split release between Central Standard Records and Galapagos4.
+Joining the likes of Qwel & Maker, Typical Cats, Qwazaar, Batsauce, and various other underground rap and hip-hop production veterans, Maxilla's most recent work is again presented in the three formats mentioned above.

-Musical contributions and style
+Musical Contributions and Style

-The vocal pieces are known for dynamic use of voice and often esoteric wordplay unique to the track paired with it, which at times, has been known to lead non-familiar listeners to assume that multiple vocalists play a part in the work.
-To date, no featuring of any other vocal artist has appeared on a Maxilla Blue record, as all production and Turntablism has also been exclusively provided by Aeon Grey and Dj TouchNice.
+The vocal pieces are known for the dynamic use of voice and often esoteric wordplay unique to the track paired with it, at times giving the impression of multiple vocalists.
+However, all vocals, production, and Turntablism have been exclusively provided by the trio.
 Members of the group have noted no intention of altering this trend, publicly stating that it is unnecessary to feature external components to create their sound.
 Each member has, however, participated in numerous side-works with other artists to create pieces under various titles.
-As the approach and presentation has remained intact, each subsequent release has carried the self-titled attribute, distinguished only by the numbered volume.
-It is said that were it not for the necessity of distinguishing the releases from each other for distributive purposes, the trio would have released each record simply as "Maxilla Blue," leaving the familiar listener and general consumers to differentiate the body of work.
+As the approach and presentation have remained intact, each subsequent release has carried the self-titled attribute, distinguished only by the numbered volume.
+The trio has said that were it not for the necessity of differentiating the releases from each other for distributive purposes, they would have released each record simply as "Maxilla Blue," leaving the familiar listener and general consumers to differentiate the body of work.